 A director can continue to ‘run’ the business, completing only their statutory director duties and administrative tasks such as submitting VAT returns, providing they are not taking steps to make revenue or providing a service over the period where they are furloughed.

-As with the requirements to furlough any individual, directors must have been on the payroll on 29 February and any furlough pay can only be in relation to salary, not dividends.
+As with the requirements to furlough any individual, directors must have been on the payroll and included in a RTI payment submission by 19 March and any furlough pay can only be in relation to salary, not dividends.

 Employees should know that they will remain officially employed while furloughed.
 As an employer, you could choose to fund the difference between the Government’s 80% payment and the remaining salary, but you are not obliged to.